 The bottom line is all that matters to for-profit companies.
 The NYT’s investigation found that employees of psychiatric hospitals associated with Acadia Healthcare were engaging in predatory practices to take advantage of people seeking mental health.

-For example, patients who went to emergency rooms seeking mental health treatment were redirected to Acadia’s facilities even if those facilities weren’t capable of providing the type of treatment they needed.
-Once patients were in Acadia’s facilities, management instructed workers to write that the patients were “combative” or “uncooperative” in their records so the insurance companies would continue paying for their stay.
+For example, patients who went to emergency rooms seeking treatment for mental health issues were redirected to Acadia’s facilities even if those facilities weren’t capable of providing the type of treatment they needed.
+Once patients were in Acadia’s facilities, management instructed workers to write that they were “combative” or “uncooperative” in their records so the insurance companies would continue paying for their stay.

 Using the Law to Illegally Detain Patients in Mental Hospitals

 An investigation by the Tampa Bay Times found that North Tampa Behavioral used similar practices to Acadia to detain patients for longer than necessary or when detainment wasn’t necessary at all.
-They filed more than 4,500 petitions to extend involuntary stays during the period from 2019 to 2023.
+From 2019 to 2023, they filed more than 4,500 petitions to extend involuntary stays.

 All states have laws that allow mental health professionals to commit patients if they pose a risk to themselves or others.
 However, hospitals can only hold patients for a certain amount of time without a court order.
 Unfortunately for many patients, the facilities petitioned the courts to extend the detention, allowing them to continue holding the patients until their court dates.